 Gold can also be acquired by simply buying it with real-life money.
 In all currencies the GamePress team has checked (USD, AUD, GBP, EUR, PLN), the higher cost bundles offer slight savings compared to the cheaper options.

-However, players who opt to spend real-life money on the game should keep in mind that many of the special bundles cost real-life money, not gold, and offer the same amount of gold players would typically get with additional free items as well.
+However, players who opt to spend real-life money on the game should keep in mind that some of the special bundles cost real-life money, not gold, and offer the same amount of gold players would typically get with additional free items as well.

 Is all that gold burning a hole in your pocket?
 Here are some recommendations on what to prioritize your hard-earned gold on: